Unit 234: Plot

-At a remote construction site, company owner Jules, his bodyguard and driver Leon, and enforcer Doc wait with henchmen brothers Dante and Carlos for a 'delivery'.
+At a remote construction site, company owner Jules Hansacker, his bodyguard and driver Leon, and enforcer Doc wait with henchmen brothers Dante and Carlos for a 'delivery'.
 Benny arrives in an empty minivan and tries to extract more money from Jules.
-Searching his wallet, Jules finds a business card for a self-storage facility with unit number and access code written on it.
-Benny is promptly killed and the gang drives off to the facility, where they realize they need both the code and the key to unlock the unit.
+Searching his wallet, Jules finds a business card for a self-storage facility with unit number and gate access code written on it.
+Benny is promptly killed and the gang drives off to the facility, where they realize they don't have the correct key to unlock the unit.

 Laurie starts a night shift at the facility after cancelling a weekend trip to her long-distance boyfriend Jordan.
 Fixing a leaking pipe, she falls and breaks her mobile phone.
 Jules arrives and pretends to have lost the key to the unit, but his identity does not match the photo in the database.
 Laurie orders him to leave, then checks the unit and finds a sedated man with a fresh scar from a surgery, handcuffed to a hospital gurney.
 The man is Clayton; he claims Benny kidnapped him to harvest his organs.

 As electricity and phone lines are cut by the gang, Laurie releases Clayton and heads to the office to retrieve the keys to her truck, but is captured by Dante.
 She pepper-sprays Jules and Dante and runs away, but discovers the tires on her vehicle are cut.
 Carlos attacks Clayton but is killed in the fight.

 Laurie breaks from the gang in a truck that was stored in a unit, running over and killing Dante, while Clayton disables Leon's car to avoid pursuit.
 Driving off, they encounter a police car, but Doc catches up with them in a stolen scooter and fatally shoots the officer.
-Driven back to the facility, Laurie is locked in an empty unit, and Clayton is again handcuffed to the gurney.
+Driven back to the facility in the patrol car, Laurie is locked in an empty unit, and Clayton is again handcuffed to the gurney.

 Jordan arrives unexpectedly to celebrate Laurie's birthday.
 Doc is about to shoot him, but Leon intervenes and kills Doc, then knocks out Jordan.
 Jules tortures Clayton, cutting off his fingers to get him into admitting guilt.
 Laurie escapes and knocks out Jules, releasing Clayton, then uses the patrol car to radio the police.

 In the office, a satellite TV is running on an uninterruptible power supply.
-Watching the news feed, Laurie realizes Clayton is a convicted murderer who killed Jules' daughter.
+Watching the news feed, Laurie realizes 'Clayton' is actually Philip Travis, a convicted murderer who killed Jules' daughter.
 After a successful kidney surgery, he broke from the hospital security with the help of his fellow inmate Benny.

-Leon is murdered by Clayton, who attacks Laurie and admits to killing six people.
+Leon is murdered by 'Clayton', who attacks Laurie and admits to killing six people.
 Laurie is cornered at the facility's gates, but Jules saves her.
-The police arrives and shoots Jules while he kills Clayton with a cutter tool.
+The police arrive and shoot Jules while he kills 'Clayton' with bolt cutters.
 As the police question Laurie, coroners remove Benny's body from the scene, revealing the key to the unit hidden in his shoe.